austinmroczek/pauser/README.md

 * ./teach.py
 * Press P for plane, N for not, and X for exit
 * Teaching pointers
-**Teach the system many cases for both planes and not planes cases.
+   *Teach the system many cases for both planes and not planes cases.
-**Make sure to have at least as many cases where there is NOT a plane as that is usually the case **Teach in a number of scenarios in which you listen to TV.
+   *Make sure to have at least as many cases where there is NOT a plane as that is usually the case *Teach in a number of scenarios in which you listen to TV.
 Windows open/closed.
-**Teach with your TV on and playing show(s) you watch often
+   *Teach with your TV on and playing show(s) you watch often

-Learn from what was taught
-* ./learn.py  (this will take a long time...probably minutes)

 ### Contribution guidelines ###